Young-JZ-Wang/Young-JZ-Wang.github.io/README.md

-# Welcome to My Academic Website Code!
+# Welcome to My Personal Website!

 This is the source code for Jon Barron's public academic website: [https://jonbarron.info/](https://jonbarron.info/).
 Clone it, tweak it, and make it your own!